What this resource is all about

 If you have linked your assignment to a grade item, any score you enter in the 'Score out of' box when evaluating the assignment, will also be released into the gradebook once you publish the assignment results in the assignment area.
 When setting up your assignment and grade item, we therefore recommend that the point value you enter in the 'Score out of box' in assignments and the 'Max Points' when setting up your grade item match.
 With marks both in the assignment area and the gradebook, students can go both into their submission as well as the grades tool to see their result (provided the grade item is visible to them and not hidden).
 If you decide to provide feedback in the assignments area, this feedback will, however, only be available to students via their submission and not in the gradebook.
 The only things that gets transferred out of the assignments area to the gradebook is the mark itself.

-When it comes to using rubrics, you can choose to use Brightspace rubrics.
-If you are marking and annotating in Turnitin®, you can also use Turnitin® rubrics.
+When it comes to using rubrics, you can choose to use Brightspace rubrics, or, if you are marking and annotating in Turnitin® anyways, you can also use Turnitin® rubrics.
+As this guide showed in the Turnitin® and Brightspace rubrics sections above, both rubric tools are completely independent from each other and do not interact.
 Whichever rubric you ultimately go for, however, students will be able to see rubrics results by going into their submission once feedback has been published.
 There, they will see your marked Brightspace rubric with any feedback, or they can go into the Turnitin® feedback studio to see evaluations via Turnitin® rubrics there.

 If you mark using a rubric in Turnitin®, you can opt to have the mark from the Turnitin® feedback studio synced as draft into Brightspace.
 All you will have to do is to publish the marks that were synced into Brightspace so students can access them as well as their feedback.